ydataai/ydata-synthetic/README.md

 # YData Synthetic
 A package to generate synthetic tabular and time-series data leveraging the state of the art generative models.

+## 🎊 We have **big news**: v1.0.0 is here
+> We have exciting news for you.
+The new version of `ydata-synthetic` include new and exciting features:
+  > - A conditional architecture for tabular data: CTGAN, which will make the process of synthetic data generation easier and with higher quality!
+  > - A new streamlit app that delivers the synthetic data generation experience with a UI interface

 ## Synthetic data
 ### What is synthetic data?
 Synthetic data is artificially generated data that is not collected from real world events.
 It replicates the statistical components of real data without containing any identifiable information, ensuring individuals' privacy.